nfagan/grove-public/README.md

 ## prerequesites

 * git and Apple's developer tools
-    * Press command and space to open spotlight search; search for `terminal.app` and press enter to open a terminal window.
+    * Open `terminal.app`.
 Type `git --version` and press enter.
 This checks to see if git is installed.
-If it is, a version string will be printed (e.g. git version 2.32.0).
-Otherwise, you will be prompted to install Apples' developer tools; click accept/ok to install these tools.
+If it is not, you will be prompted to install Apple's developer tools.
 * Vulkan SDK
     * [Download and install](https://sdk.lunarg.com/sdk/download/1.3.236.0/mac/vulkansdk-macos-1.3.236.0.dmg). **Important note**: This link points to the specific SDK version (1.3.236.0) I have validated with my M1-based machine.
 Newer SDK versions might work, but have not been tested.
 When selecting components to install, the defaults are fine (you can just click continue through the installer).
 * cmake